 At the same time, she hears the bird outside and imagines how it “scribble[s]” and moves “itself in the air.”

 By the time this experience starts to come to its conclusion, she has been completely grounded.
 She is fully living the here and now: the “present.”
 She again addresses these words to the teacher, explaining that this is the moment that she, “Miss,” created for her.

-In the last two lines, she returns to the moments of appreciation for the natural environment and how in her present life, the love that her teacher imbued her with, burns like “gold light.”
+In the last two lines, she returns to the moments of appreciation for the natural environment and how, in her present life, the love that her teacher imbued her with burns like “gold light.”
 It emanates from the pages of a book and speaks to her of its preciousness.
-Books became to the speaker something to be cherished and longed for.
-They call to her, their pages are “waiting to be turned.”
+Books became the speaker, something to be cherished and longed for.
+They call to her.
+Their pages are “waiting to be turned.”

 Readers who enjoyed ‘Death of a Teacher’ should also read some of Duffy’s other best-known poems.
 These include ‘Nostalgia,‘ ‘Mrs. Midas,‘ and ‘Elegy.’
 The first is all about the importance of language and the meaning, and origins, of the word “nostalgia.”
 ‘Mrs. Midas is one of Duffy’s pieces from her collection, The World’s Wife.
 In it, she recreates the lives and experiences of women sidelined in history and myth.